ringcentral/integration-blog/_posts/2019-01-24-how-to-keep-safe-as-a-client.md

 ### Define abnormal state

-Abnormal state means the system is broken down or having a high latency.
+Abnormal state means the system is broken or having a high latency.
 Generally how to define a abnormal state based on two points:
 - Can we access the system
 - Do we spend much more time than usual when we invoke a interface